CAPTAIN-WHU/BED4RS/README.md

 ## WUDA-RS-Images
-Wuhan University Datasets of Annotated Remote Sensing Images
+Benchmark Datasets for Remote Sensing Image Understanding

 #### A website is available at: https://captain-whu.github.io/BED4RS/